Rudy Gestede: International career

 Gestede played for the France under-19 national team between 2006 and 2008.
 He was called up for the Benin national team in February 2013 for the World Cup qualifiers due to a parent being of Beninois origin; he was also eligible for the United States through a grandparent.

 After three years, he was recalled to the national team in August 2019.

+Post-playing career

+On 14 June 2024, Gestede returned to former club Blackburn Rovers as Head of Football Operations.

 Personal life

 In the summer of 2012, Rudy's wife, Hawa, gave birth to their first child, Elijah Gestede.
 He is a Muslim.